bmaupin/video-game-mods/alpha-centauri/README.md

 ⓘ As with most 4X games, games of Alpha Centauri can be very long.
 These are some notes at attempts to make the game quicker.

+## Audio crackling

+The audio crackles when playing in Steam with Proton.
+The fix here seems to work: https://www.gog.com/forum/sid_meier_s_alpha_centauri_/fix_for_static_sound

 ## Game options

 1. When starting a game, choose _Customize Rules_